 - Mississippi National River & Recreation Area, etc.

 Also known as the “Provisions State,” Connecticut is ranked 3rd smallest state in the US, but 29th most populous among the 50 states.
 Based on the 2010 Census, the state boasts of the highest per-capita income and comes 2nd after Massachusetts for the highest human development level.

 In terms of sustainability, Connecticut is undoubtedly one of the most sustainable places to live in the US.
 First, when it comes to energy consumption, the state is among the top 5 states with the lowest per capita energy consumption.

 While the largest percentage of energy consumed in Connecticut comes from natural gas and nuclear power, the state has made significant strides in renewable energy, .
 This includes mainly biomass, solar, and hydroelectric energy.

 Connecticut also ranks number 7 in environmental quality, 9 in eco-friendly behaviors, and 1 in climate change contributions.

 The CTtransit, a state-owned bus service, has 8 divisions that serve various regions within the state.
 For instance, the CTtransit Hartford Division serves more than 30 local routes and 12 express ones.

 In addition, the state has a good network of bicycle-friendly infrastructure and policies that generally favor bike lovers.
 The state ranks 21, according to the bike league report.

 Searching for ecofriendly places to live?
 Why not try out Connecticut!
 You’ll find it to be among the most sustainable states in the country.

 See related: Don’t Read This If You Think Climate Change is Fake.

-While finding a place for sustainable living might be tricky, especially with the spiking populations, California has done incredibly well in keeping it green.
+While finding a place for a sustainable living might be tricky, especially with the spiking populations, California has done incredibly well in keeping it green.

 Firstly, the state has over 16,500 LEED (eco-friendly) certified buildings.
 This makes it one of the best sustainable states for living without any doubt.

 In addition, the state has over 5,700 EV (electric vehicle) charging stations, a clear indication of just how much it has gone in keeping the atmosphere clean.
 If you want to be a part of this clean and sustainable environment, a shift to the state won’t be such a bad idea.